CDAAC Position Statement

 CDAAC believes that there may be a place for formally trained individuals and those who are trained on the job in a mediator model of service delivery.
 While CDAAC supports the use of both types of supportive personnel where appropriate, it is the association’s belief that it is important to distinguish between them.
 This position statement will highlight the differences and similarities in areas of education, supervision and client care for each type of supportive personnel.

-Supportive personnel may come from a variety of different educational backgrounds.
+Supportive personnel working in the communication disorders field may come from a variety of different educational backgrounds.
 Those who are formally trained hold a post-graduate diploma or certificate from a recognized1 Communicative Disorders Assistant program.
-While these graduates may be employed under many different titles (e.g., Communicative Disorders Assistant, Audiometric Assistant, Communication Technician), they will henceforth in this paper be referred to as CDAs.
+While these graduates may be employed under many different titles (e.g., Communicative Disorders Assistant, Communication Health Assistants, Speech-Language Pathologist Assistants, Audiometric Assistant, Communication Technician), they will henceforth in this paper be referred to as CDAs.

 - a diploma and/or an undergraduate degree, typically in human services or social sciences,

 - and, in most cases, prior work or volunteer experience in the field of communication disorders.

 CDAs’ coursework and training covers all of the following areas: